BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

 I am pleased with the discovery of this new approach.
 It is simple to deploy, extremely cost-effective, and a pleasure to use.
 To make it even better for the security conscious, I would suggest applying some additional hardening.

-Firstly, the DCV server listens by default for incoming external connections, but if using SSH forwarding this exposes an unnecessary attack surface, albeit one hopefully protected by AWS Security Groups!
+First, the DCV server listens by default for incoming external connections, but if using SSH forwarding this exposes an unnecessary attack surface, albeit one hopefully protected by AWS Security Groups!
 To listen on loopback only, edit `/etc/dcv/dcv.conf` and set the following in the `[connectivity]` section;
 you will need to restart the `dcvserver` daemon for the changes to take effect.

     web-listen-endpoints=['127.0.0.1:8443', '[::1]:8443']

-Secondly, by default `ec2-user` has full administrative privileges, unnecessary for downloading and storing a file.
+Second, by default `ec2-user` has full administrative privileges, unnecessary for downloading and storing a file.
 I would suggest creating a dedicated `dcv-user` without any privileges, and then launching the DCV session for that user.

-Thirdly, to reduce accidental data loss, there are additional policies that you can apply to restrict file transfers and clipboard access between the remote and local session.
+Third, to reduce accidental data loss, there are additional policies that you can apply to restrict file transfers and clipboard access between the remote and local session.
 [This documentation](https://docs.aws.amazon.com/dcv/latest/adminguide/security-authorization-file-create.html)
 gives some examples.